BluePlattypus/MultiMC-Installer/README.md

 ## **Download:**

 **https://raw.githubusercontent.com/BluePlattypus/MultiMC-Installer/main/installer.bat**
-Right click this link 🠕 and click
+Right click this link 🠕 and click "Save linked content as..." and save it to your Desktop.

 ## **How to run:**